Tax amnesty underway in Nevada

 Nevada has a VDA in addition to the limited tax amnesty program.
 According to the Nevada Department of Taxation, “If a taxpayer is registered for one tax type and voluntarily discloses another tax type, they can qualify for waiver of the penalty and interest pertaining to the newly disclosed tax only.”

-Avalara’s sales tax risk assessment can help you determine where your sales may have triggeredan obligation to collect sales tax.
+Avalara’s free sales tax risk assessment can help you determine where your sales may have triggeredan obligation to collect sales tax.

 Stay up to date